Search

 1.3 Role of stakeholders in problem-solving

 The stakeholders influence the company to a great extent.
-The role of various stakeholders such as employees, investors, customers, government, suppliers etc. in problem-solving is major and help the company to solve the problem quickly.
+The role of various stakeholders such as employees, investors, customers, government, suppliers etc. in problem-solving is major and helps the company to solve the problem quickly.
 Stakeholders can provide their views on the subject matter.
 They can give suggestions in solving financial, regulatory and other matters.
-Also the engagement of stakeholders in the problem-solving process can help the company to identify the issues which are not risky at present but may harm the company after some years such problems may be non-financial problems.
-The stakeholders can help in establishing an effective problem-solving plan and process so that company could be saved from losses (Chang and Huang, 2013).
+Also, the engagement of stakeholders in the problem-solving process can help the company to identify the issues which are not risky at present but may harm the company after some years such problems may be non-financial problems.
+The stakeholders can help in establishing an effective problem-solving plan and process so that the company can be saved from losses (Chang and Huang, 2013).

 1. Identify the decision: The first step is to analyse and address the problem.
 After this, the nature of the decision will be defined.